bnzk/django-mailprotector/README.rst

 Installation
 ------------

-To get the latest stable release from PyPi
+To get the latest stable release from PyPi (not yet!)

 .. code-block:: bash